amarendradeo/Used-Car-Price-Prediction-Using-Multiple-Linear-Regression/README.md

 # Used-Car-Price-Prediction-Using-Multiple-Linear-Regression
-In this project I'm developed a model for predicting the selling price of used cars in India by using and implementing Multiple Linear Regression under supervised machine learning.
+The project “Used Car Price Prediction” is about predicting the selling price of used cars across India.
+In this project I have developed a model for predicting the selling price of used cars by using multiple linear regressions under supervised machine learning.